Table of contents

 Franchise tax isn’t the same as income tax, use tax, sales tax, or payroll tax.
 In some states you may owe a combination of these taxes, including franchise tax, so it’s not safe to assume that you don’t owe franchise taxes in a state until you, a trusted accountant, or another qualified financial professional confirms it’s not required.

-If you don’t know where your business stands financially, log into the Square Dashboard to check on recent sales, vendor expenses, payroll, and more.
+If you don’t know where your business stands financially, log into Square Dashboard to check on recent sales, vendor expenses, payroll, and more.

 States that require franchise taxes